quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part07_5.1_Convergence.md

 :p Which is stronger: almost sure convergence or convergence in probability?
 ??x
 Almost sure convergence implies convergence in probability.
-Intuitively, if a sequence \(Y_n\) converges almost surely to \(\mu\), it means that for "almost every" sample path (with probability 1), the sequence will eventually get arbitrarily close to \(\mu\) and stay there.
+Intuitively, if a sequence $Y_n $ converges almost surely to$\mu $, it means that for "almost every" sample path (with probability 1), the sequence will eventually get arbitrarily close to $\mu$ and stay there.

 The formal intuition is that given almost sure convergence, each sample path will behave correctly from some point onward.
-As \(n\) increases, fewer and fewer paths deviate significantly, making it likely that the mass of such bad paths decreases.
+As $n$ increases, fewer and fewer paths deviate significantly, making it likely that the mass of such bad paths decreases.
 However, this requires a rigorous proof. x??

 ---